 There’s some obvious benefits to working out of your home office: you can set your own hours, wear PJs all day, and have a lot more control over your workday.
 But there’s some definite downsides as well—whether it’s your cats wanting a cuddle or those dirty dishes calling to you from the sink, there are plenty of distractions around the homestead.
 Thankfully, great home office design can help you focus.

-The right home office setup will improve productivity, and give you the space and energy to work on more important things, like building your online portfolio so you can land more clients.
+The right home office setup will improve productivity, and give you the space and energy to work on more important things, like building your online portfolio website so you can land more clients.
 Gotta find some way to pay for that new roof somehow!
 (Don’t have an online portfolio yet?
 Just find a website builder that can create a professional online portfolio in minutes, so you can focus on the big picture.
 Check out our guide on how to showcase your best work on your site.)

 Looking for some home office ideas?
 Here are some tips for designing your home office that are sure to keep you focused on what really matters.